Discover more from Hardcore Software by Steven Sinofsky

 Much more problematic was Outlook’s reception as it was not a single feature to turn off after making fun of it—but rather a marquee addition to the suite, a new “puzzle piece” (the Office logo was a puzzle with each app taking on a different color).
 The absence of support for internet standards as well as the overall complexity of a version 1.0 product led to a series of fairly brutal reviews.
 Perhaps the one that stung the most came from the Wall Street Journal with the title “Microsoft Introduces Personal Organizer That’s Unorganized” and zingers such as:

-The combination is so tempting that Microsoft incorporated Outlook in its showcase $190 Office 97 suite of software, and rejected the PIM label for it, calling Outlook a “desktop information manager,” or DIM.
+The combination is so tempting that Microsoft incorporated Outlook in its showcase $190 Office 97 suite of software, and rejected the commonly used PIM [personal information manager] label for it, calling Outlook a “desktop information manager,” or DIM.
 Sadly, that unfortunate acronym is apt.
 Outlook 97 doesn’t live up to its potential.
 It’s a great idea, poorly executed.

 What was an internal joke between the now rival Exchange team and the Outlook team was a review.
 The review concluded, “Microsoft has a history of doing a poor job on the first version of new products, and Outlook fits that pattern.”